m0fff/OCS/OMF/README.md

 1. Postman collection
 2. Postman environment to be used with the collection

-Load the collection, associated environment file and set the following values:
+Load the collection, associated environment file and review collection documentation.
+Values that need to be updated in environment file are listed in the table below.
 <p>
 <table border=0 cellpadding=0 cellspacing=0 width=579 style='border-collapse:
  collapse;table-layout:fixed;width:435pt'>